Roslindale: History

 In the 1920s, Roslindale Square assumed the configuration it has today, with tree-lined Adams Park at its center.
 Roslindale falls in a crease between several other Boston neighborhoods and the parts of Roslindale adjacent to these surrounding neighborhoods take on the characteristics of those neighborhoods.
 For example, the western part of Roslindale blends seamlessly with West Roxbury's one and two family residences and tree lined streets; and Roslindale's northern area consists of dense two and three family residences amidst light industrial buildings similar to the adjacent Stony Brook corridor in Jamaica Plain.

+On March 1, 1929, more than 5,000 people turned out to see Ashland Street renamed Cummins Highway in honor of Fr.
+John Cummins, the first pastor of Sacred Heart Church.
+The road had been widened to between 60' and 80', and ran from Washington Street in Roslindale to River Street in Mattapan at a cost of $750,000.
+At the dedication ceremony, Mayor Malcolm Nichols handed Cummins the quill used to sign the name change into effect and Cummins then blessed the road and all who traveled on it.
+It was the first road in Boston to be called a highway and one of only a few to be named for a person still living.

 Prior to the rise of suburban shopping malls in the 1970s, the Roslindale business district, Roslindale Square, was a major shopping district for the city of Boston, with department stores, showrooms, food markets, and a movie theatre.
 After suffering years of vacant storefronts and increased vandalism during the 1970s, 1980s and 1990s.
 Roslindale Square enjoys a renewed success today as a local shopping district, which includes the restored Roslindale Substation and the rising number of new apartment buildings.
 Additionally, since the 1980s, the Roslindale Village Main Street has enjoyed success in creating a community in Roslindale Square, running several events including the Roslindale Farmers' Market and the annual tree lighting in Adams Park.